pwang724/neural-style-transfer/README.md

-tensorflow implementation of neural style transfer. loosely based on https://github.com/VainF/Neural-Style-Transfer-Gatys
+Tensorflow implementation of neural style transfer. inspired by https://github.com/VainF/Neural-Style-Transfer-Gatys

 Neural dream: how can I get a network to reveal, through its connectivity patterns, the data that has shaped it?